thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 # Motivation

-JOSE and COSE both define ways to structure key sets, but not way to serve them.
+JOSE and COSE both define ways to structure key sets, but no way to serve them.
 This creates issues when serving these keys over HTTP because caching is not taken into account, and there is no standard way to derive an ID from a key.
 Privacy Pass, OHTTP, and DAP also went down the road of defining their own